MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

     The command uses the **/mo** parameter to specify the monthly interval (every two months), the **/d** parameter to specify the date, and the **/st** parameter to specify the time.
 It also uses the **/sd** and **/ed** parameters to specify the start date and end date, respectively.
 Because the local computer is set to the English (South Africa) option in **Regional and Language Options**, the dates are specified in the local format, YYYY/MM/DD.

-## Examples: Schedule a task to run on a specific day of the week
+## To schedule a task to run on a specific day of the week

 The day of the week schedule is a variation of the weekly schedule.
 In a weekly schedule, the **/sc weekly** parameter is required.
 The **/mo** (modifier) parameter is optional and specifies the number of weeks between each run of the task.
 The default value for **/mo** is *1* (every week).
 The **/d** parameter, which is optional, schedules the task to run on specified days of the week, or on all days `(*)`.
 The default is *MON (Monday)*.
 The every day option `(/d *)` is equivalent to scheduling a daily task.